hypermodern-python/website/docs/chapter02.md

 Branch coverage alerts us to this situation.
 ```

-Why is the `if` clause missing from coverage then?
-The module name is only `__main__` when our package is invoked as `python -m hypermodern_python`.
-The test suite imports the package normally,
-so it is to be expected that it would be missing from coverage.

-Exclude the lines from coverage using a special marker comment:
+Exercising this code path from the test suite is not impossible
+(see [runpy] from the standard library for one approach).
+But such `if __name__ == "__main__"` blocks are both ubiquitous and trivial,
+so they are commonly [excluded from coverage][coverage-excluding-code] instead.
+Code can be excluded from Coverage.py via the configuration option `tool.coverage.report.exclude_lines`,
+which takes a list of regular expressions.
+Alternatively, you can apply a special marker comment to a line or block of code,
+which is the approach we will be taking here:

 ```{code-block} python
 ---